magpylib/magpylib/docs/_pages/0_documentation.md

 Evaluation of analytical solutions are often limited by numerical precision when approaching singularities or indeterminate forms on magnet surfaces, edges or corners.
 64-bit precision limits evaluation to 16 significant digits, but unfortunately many solutions include higher powers of the distances so that the precision limit is quickly approached.

-As a result, Magpylib automatically sets solution that lie closer than `magpylib.defaults.edgesize` to problematic surfaces, edges or corners to 0.
-The default value is `1e-8`.
-The user can adjust this value simply with the command `magpylib.defaults.edgesize=x`.
+As a result, Magpylib automatically sets solution that lie closer than **1e-8** to problematic surfaces, edges or corners to **0**.
+The user can adjust this default value simply with the command `magpylib.defaults.edgesize=x`.